stamourv/recipes/apple-croustade.md

 # Apple Croustade (AKA Crumble)

 Great dessert.
 I'm not a dessert person, yet I make it every apple season.
-Always appreciated at potlucks and parties.
+Always a hit at potlucks and parties.
 Has a cult following.
 Seriously.

 ## Ingredients